Thirty Tyrants: Legal reforms

 The Thirty delayed revising the Athenian constitution, only enacting some legal reforms, and ruled Athens themselves, similar to the Spartan Gerousia.
 They limited citizenship and the right "to share in the government" to only 3,000 selected Athenians.
 These hand-selected individuals had the right to carry weapons, to have a jury trial, and to reside within city limits.
 The list of the selected 3,000 was constantly revised.
 Although little is known about these 3,000 men, for a complete record was never documented, Krentz believes that the Thirty appointed these select few as the only men the Thirty could find who were devotedly loyal to their regime.

 Led by Critias, the Thirty Tyrants presided over a reign of terror in which they executed, murdered, and exiled hundreds of Athenians, seizing their possessions afterward.
 Both Isocrates and Aristotle (the latter in the Athenian Constitution) have reported that the Thirty executed 1,500 people without trial.
 Critias, a former pupil of Socrates, has been described as "the first Robespierre" because of his cruelty and inhumanity; he evidently aimed to end democracy, regardless of the human cost.
 The Thirty removed criminals as well as many ordinary citizens whom they considered "unfriendly" to the new regime for expressing support for democracy.
 One of their targets was one of their own, Theramenes, whom Xenophon depicts as revolted by Critias' excessive violence and injustice and trying to oppose him.
 Critias accused Theramenes of conspiracy and treason and then forced him to drink hemlock.
 Many wealthy citizens were executed simply so the oligarchs could confiscate their assets, which were then distributed among the Thirty and their supporters.
 They also hired 300 "lash-bearers,” or whip-bearing men to intimidate Athenian citizens.

 Battle of Munychia

 The Thirty's regime was not met with much overt opposition, although many Athenians disliked the new form of government.
 Those who did not approve of the new laws could either fight, risking exile or execution, or accept the Thirty's rule.
 Some supporters of democracy chose to fight and were exiled, among them Thrasybulus, a trierarch in the Athenian navy and noted supporter of democratic government.
-The uprising that overthrew the Thirty in 403 BCE was orchestrated by a group of exiles led by Thrasybulus.
+The uprising that overthrew the Thirty in 403 BC was orchestrated by a group of exiles led by Thrasybulus.
 Critias was killed in the fighting at the doors of Athens.